shariq1989/cookbook/content/recipe/bbq-drumsticks.md

 #### Are BBQ chicken drumsticks keto?
 Are BBQ Chicken Drumsticks low-carb?

 They are!!
-Use sugar-free [bbq sauce](https://amzn.to/2MYvhWR) of your choice and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS) brown sugar replacement.
+Use sugar-free [bbq sauce](https://amzn.to/2MYvhWR) of your choice and replace the brown sugar in the rub with [Swerve](https://amzn.to/39rvQQS).
 I calculated the macros for one serving of the BBQ drumsticks to make it easy for you.
-The serving size is two drumsticks.
+The serving size for this meal is two drumsticks.

-For the Drumsticks with Rub (Swerve replacement included):
+For the Drumsticks with Rub (Swerve Included):

 * CARBS– 1 Net Carb
 * PROTEIN– 55g